His story has been anything but predictable or straightforward. And it’s certainly featured more valleys than peaks, more heartache than joy.

-So while the pause button is still pressed on the CFL right now – and another week has passed as the black cloud hovering overhead becomes more and more ominous – consider how all this is affecting the Philadelphia product.
+So while the pause button is still pressed on the CFL right now, consider how all this is affecting the Philadelphia product.

 By year’s end he had started four regular season games – plus all three in the playoffs – in what was a tribute to his perseverance and his work ethic.

 And now a full stop on all that momentum.

 “It’s been hard for me because I felt like I was just catching that wave,” began Bailey in a conversation with bluebombers.com on Friday.
 “I’m still training like this is my year.
 But I hit 27 this week and once you hit a certain age you start thinking about your future and what’s next.

 “It becomes very challenging.
 And, to say the least, lately I’ve been getting a little frustrated.
 I just want to know what’s going to happen because it’s hard to train and keep that same energy when you don’t know.”

 “It’s hard because when you look at my story it’s like every time I catch a rhythm or some type of positivity, there’s always a challenge right there at the door.
 I just keep persevering.
 I’ll continue to fight and keep my spirits high.”